Probability and statistics for materials science

 Summary

-The students understand elementary concepts of statistical methods, including standard statistical tests, regression analysis and experimental design.
-They apply computational statistical methods to analyse larger data sets.
+The course establishes the concepts of statistical analysis, probability theory, and data analysis.
+This includes standard statistical tests, correlation analysis and experimental design.
+It introduces computational statistical methods to analyse large data sets.

 Content

-- Basic statistics and probability theory.
-Introduce concepts of uncertainty, random variables, probability distributions and apply them to examples from materials science.
+• Basic statistics and probability theory.
+Introduction to concepts of uncertainty, random variables, probability distributions, with examples from materials science.

-- Assess the limitations of statistics.
-Develop the skill to interpret a given statistical analysis, and critically assess the validity of its conclusion.
+• Assessing the limitations of statistics.
+Developing the skill to interpret a given statistical analysis, and to critically assess the validity of its assumptions and conclusion.
+Critical evaluation of examples of general relevance.

 Keywords